Daughter, father, future doctor: Victims of unrest in Venezuela

 Mervin Fernández Guitian Díaz

-Guitian, 25, left his house around 9 p.m. on April 20, reportedly heading to his aunt's house.
+Guitian, 25, left his house about 9 p.m. on April 20, reportedly heading to his aunt's house.
 As he walked, he passed a protest.

 "The GNB starting firing like crazy and shot him," his grandmother Nelvis Díaz told Venezuela's online news outlet Caraota Digital.
 "We were told at the hospital he was shot with a shotgun."